BetterFeeds/PenguinPunch/content/post/episode7.md

 > Second, an open platform is essential.
 Communication is just one part of what humans do on the job.
 The modern knowledge worker relies on dozens of different products for their daily work, and that number is constantly expanding.
 These critical business processes and workflows demand the best tools, regardless of vendor.
 >
-> That’s why we work so hard to find elegant and creative ways to weave third-party software workflows right into Slack.
-And that’s why there are 750 apps in the Slack App Directory for everything from marketing automation, customer support, and analytics, to project management, CRM, and developer tools.
+> That's why we work so hard to find elegant and creative ways to weave third-party software workflows right into Slack.
+And that's why there are 750 apps in the Slack App Directory for everything from marketing automation, customer support, and analytics, to project management, CRM, and developer tools.
 Together with the thousands of applications developed by customers, more than six million apps have been installed on Slack teams so far.
 >
-> We are deeply committed to making our customers’ experience of their existing tools even better, no matter who makes them.
-We know that playing nice with others isn’t exactly your MO, but if you can’t offer people an open platform that brings everything together into one place and makes their lives dramatically simpler, it’s just not going to work.
+> We are deeply committed to making our customers' experience of their existing tools even better, no matter who makes them.
+We know that playing nice with others isn't exactly your MO, but if you can't offer people an open platform that brings everything together into one place and makes their lives dramatically simpler, it's just not going to work.

 ## The Deep Dive
 [Do Opensource Projects need to work together to survive](https://www.linux.com/news/open-source-projects-must-work-together-survive)

-> *"The problem open source faces is that the projects are often fragmented and competing, and integration points with other projects aren’t often considered early in their lifecycle."*
+> *"The problem open source faces is that the projects are often fragmented and competing, and integration points with other projects aren't often considered early in their lifecycle."*

 <iframe width="560" height="315"src="https://www.youtube.com/embed/VE2MQ3w8d1M" frameborder="0"allowfullscreen></iframe>